-Longleaf Partners Global Fund added 3.00% in the fourth guarter versus MSCI World's return of 7.77%.
-For the full year the Fund added 8.20%, while the MSCI World returned 21.82%.
+The Global Strategy added 4.13% in the fourth quarter versus MSCI World's return of 7.77%.
+For the full year, the Strategy returned 9.56%, while the MSCI World returned 21.82%.
 Approximately half the disappointing relative performance for the year stems from our exposure to overseas-listed China and Hong Kong.
-After a solid first half of absolute and relative returns, COVID lockdowns re-accelerated in the second half, and investor anxiety from several rounds of regulation in the Chinese technology, education, real estate and Macau gaming sectors created extreme volatility.
-Consumer Discretionary was by far the worst absolute and relativeperforming sector, driven primarily by our China-exposed businesses.
-The Fund's cash position, which averaged 11% over the course of the year but ended the period at approximately 5%, weighed on relative results.
+COVID lockdowns reaccelerated in the second half, and investor anxiety from several rounds of regulation in the Chinese technology, education, real estate and Macau gaming sectors created extreme volatility.
+Consumer Discretionary was one of the worst absolute and relative-performing sectors, driven primarily by our China-exposed businesses.
+The portfolio's cash position, which averaged 15% over the course of the year but ended the period at approximately 8%, weighed on relative results.
 Although our relative underweight to the US and lack of exposure to the Information Technology businesses that dominated that market were a drag on relative performance, the majority of our North American stocks posted double-digit returns for the year.
-In a year that saw various times when the stock market acted like the pre-COVID, during-COVID and post-COVID "environments" (not necessarily in that order), the good news was that our two largest holdings - which we feel can thrive in all three of these environments - Lumen and
+In a year that saw various times when the stock market acted like the pre-COVID, during-COVID and post-COVID "environments" (not necessarily in that order), the good news was that our two largest holdings - which we feel can thrive in all three of these environments - Lumen and EXOR, were among our top contributors for the year.
+We believe that both remain underappreciated by the market and offer significant upside from today's discounted prices.